H-Nawaz-22/rps-tournament/README.md

 Specifically, students were to write a function that returns a move based on the opponents move history.
 The bots of all of the class's students competed against each other to determine their grade for their assignment.

-My program can be found in /Players/mn629_9.py
+My strategy program is /Players/mn629_9.py